-Douglas College’s namesake is the father of modern British Columbia, Sir James Douglas.
+This school’s namesake is the father of modern British Columbia, Sir James Douglas.
 A testament to the power of education and perseverance, Douglas—illegitimate, mixed-race, and born in a rough area—climbed the corporate and political ladder to become B.C.’s first governor.
-The college emphasizes inclusivity and support for students from a wide variety of backgrounds.
+In his spirit, the college emphasizes inclusivity and support for students from a wide variety of backgrounds.

-Douglas is one of the largest colleges in B.C., offering bachelor’s degrees, university transfers, certificates, diplomas, and post-degree programs for more than 20,000 students each year, including more 1,500 international students.
-Douglas’s main campuses are in New Westminster and Coquitlam, and its training centre is in Surrey.
-Neither campus offers a student residence, though the student union maintains a housing registry.
+Douglas is one of the largest colleges in B.C., offering 11 bachelor degrees, as well as certificates, diplomas, and post-degree programs for nearly 24,000 students each year, including more than 3,000 international students from 90 countries.
+Douglas’s main campuses are in New Westminster and Coquitlam, with its training centre in Surrey.

 The school positions itself as an excellent place to begin a university education.
 Students can complete two years of their degree at Douglas, which offers smaller class sizes, and then transfer to a university like McGill or UBC.
 They also offer a degree program where students study at the college and Simon Fraser University simultaneously.

 Douglas aims to provide the educational breadth and depth of a traditional academic university as well as the applied skills training of a college.
 Experiential learning is a central focus for Douglas, with diverse opportunities that vary by program, but include co-operative education, job shadowing, internships, community projects and applied research with partner organizations.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|